marikachrisanthopoulos/Final-Project/README.md

 - Removable Columns:
     - ID (irrelevant - missing: 0/2937)
     - name (irrelevant - missing: 0/2937)
-    - color (not easily described, too many options - missing: 0/2937)
+    - color (not easily described in the dataset - groupings are not specific, too many options - missing: 0/2937)
     - adoptable_from (using date_found data for time of year instead - missing: 0/2937)
     - posted (using date_found data for time of year instead - missing: 0/2937)
     - neutered (too much unknown data - missing: 1085/2937)